-Eventually she was found by-oh HELL no!
+Eventually she was found by—oh, HELL no!
 Sigh.
 Some guy from the reservation.
 No help for it.
-At it wasn’t that puppy that’s always running after her.
-I didn’t know this guy.
+At least it wasn't that puppy that's always running after her.
+I didn't know this guy.
 All I knew was that he was one of the special ones.

 He only seemed interested in getting Bella away and safe, so I supposed he was all right.
 He got Bella safely home, and the doctor was there, and soon Charlie was too, so I was no longer needed.

 There was a bonfire over at the reservation tonight, before search parties were requested.
 I guess they heard we peeled out.
 Remind me to send them a thank-you bomb someday.

 JANUARY: Oh my GOD this is the worst surveillance job ever.
 This girl hasn't done anything interesting in FOUR SOLID MONTHS!!
 Carlisle is beginning to talk about calling off our wager altogether on account of SHEER BOREDOM!
 If she doesn't do something soon, I may have to kick-start her ass somehow.